AviatrixSystems/Docs/HowTos/ingress_protection_gcp_transit_firenet_pan.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Add an ingress firewall rule to the GCP firewall to allow ingress traffic to the firewall for the application.
 Use the tag  avx-<egress_vpc_name>-gbl for matching the firewall instances.
 Allow the application’s port from 0.0.0.0/0 in.
 Use the name of your egress VPC as a parameter in the tag's <egress_vpc_name>.
-In the example below the egress VPC name is "gcp-fw-egress-vpc" reulting in the tag name of avx-gcp-fw-egress-vpc-gbl.
+In the example below the egress VPC name is "gcp-fw-egress-vpc" resulting in the tag name of "avx-gcp-fw-egress-vpc-gbl".

 |gcp_fwrule_ingress|